YaroslavYaryk/django_booking/README.md

 ![](photoes/booking_ordered_tickets.png)
-Perfect application for for finfing and ordering tickets on train in Ukraine, whole stantion, many routes, registration, login, and so on
+Perfect application for for finfing and ordering tickets on train in Ukraine, whole stantion, many routes, registration, login, and so on To see the whole site you can visit [DjangoBooking](https://django-booking-service.herokuapp.com/)

 To install this repo you need to do following steps: